manuelmarcano22/muse2016/Documents/Logs/WorkLog/worklog.md

 The data is now in the path: `/mnt/data/MUSE`

-## Commits

 ## To-Dos
 - [x] Download all the arc-lamp and SKYFLATS

 # Feb-10-2016 IRAP Roche J042

-## Summary
+## Commits

 ### Wavelength calibration

-I wasnt able to get it done.
+I wasn't able to get it done.
 The problem might have been two things, either that I didn't have an ARC for each lamp or that I was using two different instrument modes.

 ### Instruments Mode and OBS Name

 In the data I downloaded for the day I had two different instrument mode as can be seen in the header.
 I had WFM-NOAA-E and WFM-NOAA-N. It stands for  Wide Field Mode with no AO (NOAO) correction in Nominal or Extended.
+The object is in WFM-NOAA-N. Only keep calibration files with this mode.

 ### FLATS

 I have two types of flats according to the OBS NAME tag in the header "Calibration" and "muocal_nightcalib".
 I have 22 of one and 5 of the second.
+The "muocal_nightcalib" are the so called **ILLUM** in the manual and are the optional input flat for the muse_twilight recipe.
+According to Hayley use the one closes in temp and time to the SKYFLAT use for the twilight recipe.

 ### More on FLATS and BIAS from Hayley

- Pay attention to time statmps.
+ Pay attention to time stamp.
 ESO takes 11 at a time.
-Use those eleven for the master bias.
-Also for the flats.
-Also look at the temperature difference is no more thatn 0.5 C.
+Use those eleven for the master bias and also for the flats.
+Also look at the temperature difference is no more than 0.5 C for the skyflat and the optional ILLUM to use.

 ### ILLUM for recipe muse twilight.

+See FLATS commit above.

+### ARC (WAVE)

+They seem to be taken in groups of 15.
+So three exposures per lamp.
+I have one with 14 probably because it was taken at 11:59 so the next one is at a later day.

 ### vim

-I installed vim in the home direcctory and folder vimlocal.
+I installed vim in the home directory.
+It is in the folder vimlocal.
 The .vimrc is also in the home directory.
+But still haven't been able to get vim with xterm_clipboard support.

 ### BASH

 The .bashrc now have a line to include the path of the vim executable and to use xterm to be able to display colors.
-Also included the pythonstartup to load astropy fits and numpy as np.
+Also included the pythonstartup as was mentioned before.

 ## Questions
-- [x] ~~Do MASTER Flat with all flats of the night and BADPIXEL Table.~~ but only with the "muocal_nightcalib" 5.
+- [x] ~~Do MASTER Flat with all flats of the night and BADPIXEL Table.~~ ~~but only with the "muocal_nightcalib" 5~.
+Wrong redo this.
 - [x] ~~Do the wavelength calibration~~ It worked with three Arc one for each lamp.
 - [x] ~~Python and see max value of flats to see if oversaturated.~~ All of them passed the tested.
 Weird?
-- [x] ~~Do MASTER Flat with all flats of the night~~ Still dont know if need all.
+- [x] ~~Do MASTER Flat with all flats of the night~~ Still don't know if need all.

+# Feb-11-2016 IRAP Roche J042

+## Commits

+## Questions

-- [ ] How many flats to use?
+- [ ] How taskset and OMP_NUM_THREAD work.
+Different numbers?
+- [ ] They say "Since there is only a single detector configuration available for MUSE, there is no real need to verify that the detector parameters of the raw data frames and calibrations match.
+- [x] ~~How many flats to use?~~ Use a set of 11.
+The closest to your object.
+TO process the 11 can't do it in parallel have to do it serially.

+## To-Dos
+- [x] ~~BIAS with a set of 11.~~
+- [ ] Flat with a set of 11
+- [ ] Wavelengt_calibration with a set of 15.
-- [ ] How many threads can use with taskset and OMP_NUM_THREAD?
+- [ ] muse_twilight with one ILLUM.

-## TO-DO
-- [ ] Automate MASTER_BIAS and FLATS.
-The problem is that it comsumes too much memory.
+- [x] ~~Automate MASTER_BIAS and FLATS.
+The problem is that it consumes too much memory.~~ DO it in series not parallel.
+Longer but can fit in memory.
-- [ ] See how many arc can use due to memory limitation for the line spread function.
+- [x] ~~See how many arc can use due to memory limitation for the line spread function. ~~ They appear to be taken in set of 15.
+5 for each lamp.
+See how many can process.